bilalaldulaimi/express.js/README.md

   Express assignment with add and delete icons.

 # Steps:
-- Create GET POST PUT DELETE methods.
+- Create GET POST PUT and DELETE methods.